 Your qualification needs to incorporate the knowledge of pharmacy and the pharmaceutical sciences that form the foundation of the pathway to general registration in Australia.
 We'll assess it to check that it does.
 If it doesn't, we cannot accept it.

-Besides holding a pharmacy qualification, you must also be either:
+As well as holding a pharmacy qualification, you must also be either:

 If any of the information above is not true for you, this process does not apply to you.
 See Skills Assessments.